Geyser Guide | Cosmopolitan Projects

 • A humming or cracking sound from the geyser.

-• Water flowing from the geyser tray pipe.
+• Water is flowing from the geyser tray pipe.

 If you notice water running down your gutter when it is not raining, check your geyser to see if it is dripping or running.

-Solar geyser breaker or solar geyser switch on DB board
+Solar geyser breaker or solar geyser switch on the DB board

 The purpose of the geyser switch on the DB board: